 Human Resources Software

 One goal of your facilities management software should be to bring individuals together to create an environment that is free of redundancy and rich in productivity.
 A place in which employees have the tools and data they need to do their job with the utmost efficiency.
 Your HR Department is a key player in the facility’s operations.
 Your HR Department likely already has a software solution for managing the traditional Human Resources functions—otherwise known as Human Resources Information Systems (HRIS).
 While systems such as Oracle and HRM are great for managing the daily tasks of HR, much of the information Human Resources gathers and uses should also be shared across other departments.
-This is your FM software solution should easily interface with HR, allowing for a steady flow of information across all platforms.
-Data from HR can automatically update important employee data like employee status, job title, departmental assignment, etc., while the FM software can be the master resource for employee location.
+This is your facility management software solution should easily interface with HR, allowing for a steady flow of information across all platforms.
+Data from HR can automatically update important employee data like employee status, job title, departmental assignment, etc., while the facilities management software can be the master resource for employee location.
 This information can be easily sent back to the HR system during the scheduled process.

 In addition, HR data pertaining to new hires and exiting employees can be configured to automatically trigger new hire and exiting employee tickets to eliminate manual or email notifications between departments.